“How dare you question Guruji. He is never wrong”

 That’s what I have been telling everyone.
-I am no one to believe.
-And so is the truth with everyone.
 You have to believe the truth.
-And in the field of fitness, health, nutrition, supplementation, anabolics, etc. there are clear researched facts and evidence, on which you have to base your case.
-There is no guruji out here, whose word of truth prevails because he or some of his blind followers believe it to be true.
+And in the field of fitness, health, nutrition, supplementation, anabolics etc. there are clear researched facts and evidences, on which you have to base your case.
+There is no guruji out here, whose word of truth prevails, just because he or some of his blind followers believe it to be true.

-The comments are almost always in the line of “you think guruji who is having so much experience is wrong”, or “how can you question XYZ YouTuber, he has many more followers than you”.
+The comments are almost always in the line of “you think guruji who is having so much experience is wrong”, or “how can you question xyz YouTuber, he has much more followers than you”.
 I also know that such stupidity will always be there.

-I love to have healthy debates on my channel, and I encourage questions out of reasoning and logic.
+I encourage questions out of reasoning and logic.
 But if you try to support lies, then you may be anyone, you’re wrong.
 That stands even for me.
-Tom with a profit motive, if I start promoting a lie, I will be as much a culprit as anyone else.
+Tomorrow, with a profit motive, if I start promoting a lie, I will be as much a culprit as anyone else.
 The rule stands for everyone.

-But, if a guruji or a YouTuber is recommending you a supplement which doesn’t work, based on the fact that he beliefs it works, then he is a stupid guy.
-Your beliefs are to be supported, or they are just fallacies.
+But, if a guruji or a YouTuber is recommending you a supplement which doesn’t work, based on the fact that he beliefs it work, then he is wrong.
+Your beliefs are to be supported by evidence, or they are just fallacies.